 This is not an exhaustive list of what may be considered and no one factor is conclusive.

 It is also required that if you remain under the same roof as your estranged spouse, you must file a written statement called an affidavit that details why it is clear you have separated.
 Things like division of your finances, separate sleeping arrangements and informing your family and friends of the separation would all be pertinent.
-You must also explain the reason for continuing to live in the same home as well as what arrangements have been made for any children under 18 years of age during that time.
+You must also explain the reason for continuing to live in the same home as well as what arrangements have been made for any children under 18 years of age during that time of separation under one roof.
 If you have notified government agencies such as Centrelink or the Department of Human Services of your situation, any correspondence should be attached to the affidavit.

 Short term marriages – two years or less